reorx/Share-to-ChatGPT-Shortcut/README.md

 # Share to ChatGPT Shortcut

-The Share to ChatGPT feature is an Apple Shortcut that allows users to share highlighted text to ChatGPT while also including personalized prompts.
-Additionally, the response message will automatically be copied to the user's clipboard.
+Share to ChatGPT is an Apple Shortcut that allows users to share highlighted text to ChatGPT while also including personalized prompts, the response message will automatically be copied to the user's clipboard.

 ## Installation